wenbobao/PPiOS-Rename/README.md

 Using PPiOS-CG with PPiOS
 -------------------------
-The "renaming" obfuscation provided by PreEmptive Protection for iOS - Class Guard (PPiOS-CG) is the first, most-common type of obfuscation typically applied to applications to help protect them from reverse engineering, intellectual property theft, software piracy, tampering, and data loss.
+The "renaming" obfuscation provided by *PreEmptive Protection for iOS - Class Guard* (*PPiOS-CG)* is the first, most-common type of obfuscation typically applied to applications to help protect them from reverse engineering, intellectual property theft, software piracy, tampering, and data loss.
 There are numerous additional obfuscation techniques, however, that are critically important for serious protection of apps.
-[PreEmptive Solutions](https://www.preemptive.com/) offers another product, simply named [PreEmptive Protection for iOS](https://www.preemptive.com/products/ppios) that includes multiple additional obfuscation transforms.
-PPiOS-CG is meant to work alongside PPiOS; together they provide much better protection than either one alone can provide.
+[PreEmptive Solutions](https://www.preemptive.com/) offers another product, simply named [PreEmptive Protection for iOS](https://www.preemptive.com/products/ppios) that includes multiple additional obfuscation transforms. *PPiOS-CG* is meant to work alongside *PPiOS*; together they provide much better protection than either one alone can provide.

-If you have both PPiOS-CG and PPiOS, no special instructions are required for using them together.
+If you have both *PPiOS-CG* and *PPiOS*, no special instructions are required for using them together.
 Set each one up according to its documentation, and they will each perform their obfuscation without affecting the other.

 Troubleshooting
 ---------------